stackbit-projects/ktapson-website-dade9/content/_index.md

-      epistemological trajectories across the poetry of Clark Coolidge and Bernadette Mayer, taking both poets seriously as researchers whose science-inflected writing practices and complex ways of interacting with their own laboriously generated poetic milieus challenge the limits of existing models for describing postwar poetry’s engagement with experimental science.
+      epistemological trajectories across the poetry of Clark Coolidge and Bernadette Mayer, taking both poets seriously as researchers whose science-inflected writing practices and complex ways of interacting with their  laboriously generated poetic milieus challenge the limits of existing models for describing postwar poetry’s engagement with experimental science.
 Throughout the book, I bring the discourse on experiment in science studies into contact with poetics, showing how